AndyDune/Pipeline/README.md

     $result = $pipeline->execute();
 ```

-This use method `addInitializer` which recieve callable parameter.
+This use method `addInitializer` which receive callable parameter.

 ## Exceptions